Last Revised: May 26, 2020

 Physical Health: For physical health, do what you can to stay active.
 While gyms, including the A&M Student Recreation Center, are closed, exercise in your residence or outdoors in spaces that allow for social distancing.

 Financial Information and Assistance

-Feed Maroon – http://www.thebatt.com/life-arts/feed-maroon-offers-meals-to-students-in-need-for-the/article_d4225a02-6fb5-11ea-8f69-9be55f569fc8.html
+Feed Maroon – http://www.thebatt.com/life-arts/feed-maroon-offers-meals-to-students-in-need-for-the/article_d4225a02-6fb5-11ea-8f69-9be55f569fc8.htm

 12th Can -- Welcome to Texas A&M's Food Pantry!
 The 12th Can is a student-run food pantry built to serve all students, staff, and faculty in need of assistance.

 Housing may be a source of stress for you, whether you’re an incoming fall 2020 graduate students wondering about where you might live or an existing renter with questions about your rights or any resources that might be available to you.
 We’ve compiled a page of information from the Off-Camus Student Services, one of the Offices of the Dean of Student Life, and the Texas A&M Law School to help.